Skip to main content

 With each PM2.5 redesignation request, the Clean Air Act requires that states submit a revision of the applicable State Implementation Plan to provide for maintenance of the PM2.5 NAAQS for at least 10 years after the redesignation.
 This is called a PM2.5 Maintenance Plan.
 The 10-year maintenance period begins on the effective date of EPA's approval of the redesignation request, as published in the Federal Register.

-DEQ proposes to submit a revision to the State of Oregon Clean Air Act Implementation Plan, referred to as the State implementation Plan under OAR 340-200-0040.
-This proposed revision would:
+DEQ will submit a revision to the State of Oregon Clean Air Act Implementation Plan, referred to as the State implementation Plan under OAR 340-200-0040.
+This revision will:

 • Redesignate the Klamath Falls airshed as attainment for the 24-hour PM2.5 NAAQS; and